baymotion/smax/README.md

   * Transitions can be based on timers
   * Both the source and generated code work nicely with diff and version control tools
   * AsyncioReactor supports state machine execution under asyncio
+  * State machine specifications can be dumped to yaml or plantuml

 # Installation